 Figure 4: Service Provider A interconnection to other Service Providers using different connection modes

 In addition, it is expected that Service Providers may wish to use several types of interconnections between them, e.g. both a direct connection and an indirect connection.
+It is furthermore expected that a Service Provider may select by agreement which indirect connection modes to use e.g. Transport Only mode as well as Hubbing mode.

+Note, that a hybrid mode, whereby, for example, connection from Service Provider A to Service Provider B uses Transport Only and connection from Service Provider B to Service Provider A uses Hubbing is not envisaged as the Service level Agreement between Service Providers is expected to be symmetrical.

-It is furthermore expected that a Service Provider may dynamically select which indirect connection modes to use e.g. Transport Only mode as well as Hubbing mode.As each Inter-Operator IP connection may be under the control of different agreements with the other Service Provider and/ or IP-Interconnection Intermediate Carrier, it is important that the Service Providers (and IP-Interconnection Intermediate Carrier) can identify not only between which Service Providers a communication is established but also which Inter-Operator IP connection mode the communication pertains to.
+As each Inter-Operator IP connection may be under the control of different agreements with the other Service Provider and/ or IP-Interconnection Intermediate Carrier, it is important that the Service Providers (and IP-Interconnection Intermediate Carrier) can identify not only between which Service Providers a communication is established but also which Inter-Operator IP connection mode the communication pertains to.
 This is in particular important for indirect connections, as it is expected that one single IP interface between a Service Provider and the IP-Interconnection Intermediate Carrier may be used for multiple indirect IP connections.

 4.3 Operator to 3rd party connection

-This scenario is where operators have an IP connection to third party such as an Application Provider (e.g to a messaging provider) either direct or using an IP-Interconnection Intermediate Carrier (e.g IPX or Internet).
+This scenario is where Operators have an IP connection to third party such as an Application Provider (e.g to a messaging provider) either direct or using an IP-Interconnection Intermediate Carrier (e.g IPX or Internet).
 The 3rd party does not have its own mobile or fixed network but could have customers that access using the Internet, for example, Google or MSN.

-This scenario can be considered as a particular one of previous scenarios (see clauses 4.1 and 4.2) where the operators and 3rd Party Application Providers can interconnect.
+This scenario can be considered as a particular one of previous scenarios (see clauses 4.1 and 4.2) where the Operators and 3rd Party Application Providers can interconnect.

-End to end connection between an operator’s end users and a 3rd party’s end users could be made either directly or over an IP-Interconnection Intermediate Carrier such as the IPX.
-Alternatively, the 3rd party could simply provide a service such as music or video download.
-An operator’s end users could access this either directly or over an IP-Interconnection Intermediate Carrier such as the IPX.
+End to end connection between an Operator’s end users and a 3rd Party’s end users could be made either directly or over an IP-Interconnection Intermediate Carrier such as the IPX.
+Alternatively, the 3rd Party could simply provide a service such as music or video download.
+An Operator’s end users could access this either directly or over an IP-Interconnection Intermediate Carrier such as the IPX.

 4.4 Interconnect use cases

-4.4.1 Interconnect use case for interworking between CS and IM-services
+4.4.1 Interconnect use case for interworking between CS and IMS-services

-When there exist networks that support both CS and IMS services, as well as networks that only support a single type of service (e.g. CS only services), then there is a need for interworking at the service level between CS domain services and IM domain services.
+When there exist networks that support both CS and IMS services, as well as networks that only support a single type of service (e.g. CS only services), then there is a need for interworking at the service level between CS domain services and IMS domain services.
 One basic example of service interworking would be between CS voice service and IMS MMTel service.

 This service interworking can be an important capability, particularly during periods of migration between CS networks and IMS networks.
-During this migration period, some Operator Networks may support IMS-based services only while other Network operators may support the corresponding service over legacy PLMN only.
+During this migration period, some Operators may support IMS-based services only while other Operators may support the corresponding service over legacy PLMN only.

 In general, use of an interworking capability will reduce the functionality of the overall E2E user service.
 The possibility to have the session on the same E2E service should be used whenever possible; Interworking should only be invoked when necessary.

-As a basis for these use cases it is assumed that the Inter-operator IP Interconnection between the two Service Providers uses the same IP interconnection for both circuit switch services and IP multimedia services as shown in Figure 5.
+As a basis for these use cases it is assumed that the Inter-operator IP Interconnection between the two Operators uses the same IP interconnection for both circuit switch services and IP multimedia services as shown in Figure 5.

-Figure 5: One IP-interconnection used to interconnect both CS- and IM-Core Networks
+Figure 5: One IP-interconnection used to interconnect both CS- and IMS-Core Networks